 - 7.2.1 Conservation Areas are defined as areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.
-Within Barnet, sixteen Conservation Areas have been designated as set out in Table 7.2. - 7.2.2 If a site lies within a Conservation Area or is located nearby, planning permission will not be granted where development proposals neither preserves nor enhances the character or appearance of that area.
-Proposals will need to consider the council's Conservation Area character appraisals and suite of Supplementary Planning Documents. - 7.2.3 Opportunities to amend the boundaries of Conservation Areas can be considered as part of Barnet's rolling programme of Conservation Area Character Appraisals.
-Article 4 Directions will be used, where appropriate, to protect or enhance the character and appearance of a Conservation Area. - 7.2.4 There is a presumption in favour of retaining all Locally Listed Buildings as well as any building which makes a positive contribution to the character or appearance of a Conservation Area.
+Within Barnet, sixteen Conservation Areas have been designated as set out in table 7.2. - 7.2.2 If a site lies within a Conservation Area or is located nearby, planning permission will not be granted where development proposals neither preserves nor enhances the character or appearance of that area.
+Proposals will need to consider the council's conservation area character appraisals and suite of Supplementary Planning Documents. - 7.2.3 Opportunities to amend the boundaries of conservation areas can be considered as part of Barnet's rolling programme of conservation area character appraisals.
+Article 4 Directions will be used, where appropriate, to protect or enhance the character and appearance of a Conservation Area. - 7.2.4 There is a presumption in favour of retaining all locally listed buildings as well as any building which makes a positive contribution to the character or appearance of a conservation area.
 The council will need to be satisfied that all efforts have been made to continue the present use or to find compatible alternative uses before considering demolition as a viable option.
-In line with the NPPF (para 130), a deteriorated condition as a result of deliberate neglect of or damage to a heritage asset will not be a factor considered in any decision.
-Proposals for demolition will need to address the following: - the condition of the existing building particularly if this makes its continued use unviable; and - the merits of the alternative proposals for the site. - 7.2.5 Alterations or extensions to Locally Listed Buildings should respect their architectural or historic character, taking into account scale, design, materials and detailing.
+In line with the NPPF (paragraph 130), a deteriorated condition as a result of deliberate neglect of or damage to a heritage asset will not be a factor considered in any decision.
+Proposals for demolition will need to address the following: - the condition of the existing building particularly if this makes its continued use unviable; and - the merits of the alternative proposals for the site

+Alterations or extensions to locally listed buildings should respect their architectural or historic character, taking into account scale, design, materials and detailing.